 Whether or not politicians care to admit it, climate change is real, and Ralph has been fighting to address its effects for years.
 As a state senator, Ralph brought legislation to create a coastal flooding working group to study how Virginia’s coastal communities can prepare for the effects of climate change.
 Today, Ralph serves on the Governor’s climate change commission, which is tasked with recommending ways to reduce greenhouse gas emissions.
 Ralph is committed to fighting air pollution to benefit our natural resources, but also, as a pediatrician, to protect public health against the respiratory illnesses and chronic lung conditions, like childhood asthma, that are exacerbated by air pollution.

 Addiction and substance abuse

 In the 1980s, Virginia and our country were facing a public health crisis—the crack epidemic.
 Unfortunately, instead of caring for those suffering from addiction, our nation placed blame on its victims.
 We can’t repeat that mistake.
-Currently, three Virginians are dying each day from accidental overdose, and in 2016, more than 800 Virginians died from overdose.
+Currently, three Virginians are dying each day from accidental overdose, and in 2016, 1,133 Virginians died from opioid overdoses.
 During his tenure as lieutenant governor, Virginia increased access to naloxone, the drug needed to counter the effects of opioid overdose.
 Ralph believes we must continue to expand access to new substance abuse treatment options and drug courts.
 Ralph will use his medical expertise to lead on addiction and substance abuse.